I can’t believe I’ve already written over 100 blog posts here at I Spy Fabulous.

 So, create multiple pins per post, space out when you post them, and go back and edit and add new pins to old posts to get a lift.

 Read more of my Pinterest tips in my post on 5 ways I grew my Pinterest from 800,000 monthly views to over 6 million in 6 months.
+It now hovers around 10 million monthly viewers.

 5. Use Stock Photos